renuo/redmine_techradar/README.md

-# Redmine Autolinks
+# Redmine Tech Radar

-Create custom references to external tickets.

-## Usage
+Adds a Tech Radar to Redmine, allowing teams to visualize and manage their preferred technology stack.

 ### Setup